-

 Hypoactive sexual desire disorder (HSDD), also known as female sexual interest/arousal disorder, is a sexual dysfunction that causes lower sex drive.

 For women, sexual desires naturally fluctuate over time.
-High and low libido might happen with major life changes, such as pregnancy and menopause.
+High and low libido may happen throughout each menstrual cycle, with major life changes or stressors, and during health changes like pregnancy and menopause.
 If you're bothered by a low sex drive, treatment can help you improve your quality of life.

 Low sex drive in women causes